brandonland/zig-text-adventure/README.md

 # zig-text-adventure
-A text adventure written in Zig for obvious reasons
+A text adventure written in Zig for obvious reasons (I'm learning Zig).
+Story content is not in place yet — I am focusing on architecture and game logic first.

-### This is a work in progress.
+### This project is a work in progress and is under heavy development.

 ## Build
 Dependencies: